 Questions concerning transfer credits should be referred to the Director of Enrollment Services, SLU 10752, Hammond, LA 70402.

 In evaluating credits earned at a non-regionally accredited institution of higher learning, Southeastern considers the transfer acceptance practices of a major university or state educational agency within the state where the institution is located.
 Transfer Credit Practices of Designated Educational Institutions (American Association of Collegiate Registrars and Admissions Officers) is used as a guide for this purpose.

 All academic hours earned at a community or junior college will be posted on the Southeastern transcript upon the student's transfer.
-However, the maximum number of hours transferable from a community or junior college for degree credit is sixty-eight.
-No credit earned at a junior college may be used for credit at the 300 or 400 course level.
+However, applicability of transfer credit to the student’s Southeastern degree program is determined by the academic departments and colleges.
+No credit earned at a community or junior college may be used for credit at the 300 or 400 course level.